If you buy an item via this post, we may get a small affiliate fee. Details.

 Prime Reading was introduced in October 2016.
 It gives a free access to a rotating selection of top Kindle books, magazines, and comics.

-The list of Prime Reading titles is includes over 1,000 items, including Harry Potter series, Hobbit, Kindle Singles from top-selling authors, and many more.
+The list of Prime Reading titles includes over 1,000 items, including Harry Potter series, Hobbit, Kindle Singles from top-selling authors, and many more.

 Opposite to Kindle Owners’ Lending Library, you don’t need to have a Kindle e-reader or Fire tablet to enjoy the Prime Reading.
 The Kindle app on your iPad or Android tablet is enough.